Lindsay Whalen: Coaching career

 In April 2018, Whalen was hired as the new head women's basketball coach at her alma mater, the University of Minnesota.
 Whalen continued to play for the Lynx until the end of the 2018 season while taking on these duties.

 In Whalen's first season she helped the team to a 21–11 record, as well as 9–9 record in the Big Ten, becoming just the fifth coach in Golden Gopher history to win 20+ games in their first season.
 The Gophers also spent 10 straight weeks in the AP Poll, their longest run since the 2005–06 season.
-On March 2, 2023, Whalen stepped down as head coach following Minnesota's first round loss to Penn State during the 2023 Big Ten women's basketball tournament.
+On March 2, 2023, Whalen was fired as head coach following Minnesota's first round loss to Penn State during the 2023 Big Ten women's basketball tournament.
 In five seasons at Minnesota, she led the Gophers to a 71–76 overall record and 32–58 record in conference play.

+On November 30, 2024, Whalen was announced as an assistant coach for the Minnesota Lynx.
+After originally declining the offer in 2022, she accepted last year.
+Whalen said "...the timing was really right," and was filled with excitement to relive her glory days.
+Always following the team, Whalen possessed a level of experience and knowledge that gives her an edge in the Lynx coaching world.